geshan/geshan.github.com/posts/2019-11-17-why-use-google-cloud-run-5-compelling-reasons.md

 keywords: serverless containers, Google Cloud, Google Cloud Run, serverless, containers

 ---
 Google [Cloud Run](https://cloud.google.com/run/) makes deploying serverless containers a breeze.
-It has a fully managed serverless version, which gives huge scalability, high availability, and cost based on precise usage.
+It has a fully managed serverless version, which gives [software scalability](/blog/2020/12/software-scalability/), high availability, and cost based on precise usage.
 Being serverless, there are no servers for you to manage.
 In addition to these awesome reasons, this post discusses 5 more compelling reasons to use serverless containers on Google Cloud Run for your next project.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/reasons-to-use-google-cloud-run/00reasons-to-use-cloud-run.jpg" title="5 compelling reasons to use Google Cloud Run" alt="5 compelling reasons to use Cloud Run">